 God knows how to make an Evil Fig become good!
 And, thereby, God would make the presently evil “Good Figs” become good!
 They, the Evil Figs, didn’t believe in a total annihilation of the Land and Cities of Judah (because of Covenantal Idealism via misapplied promises; Ezek.
 5:10-15), they certainly denied that they would eat their friends and family member’s flesh for food (because of self-righteous Phariseeism; Ezek.
 5:9-10), they were depicted to be steadfast in impenitence even after judgment came upon the Cities of Judah (those who escaped to the Mountains, hills, rivers, and valleys thought they would inhabit the Land and reckon Covenantal Ideals; Ezek.
 6:1-7), in such and such ways and more they would try to strengthen themselves in their iniquities as the judgments incrementally persisted… but they would fail to do so in the latter end (Ezek.
 7:13-18, 25-27)!
 Therefore, at last, the devastated survivors of a radically decreased multitude will finally lose faith in idolatry and shun False Judaism!
 They will become repentant insomuch that when they are scattered into all nations, they are prophetically depicted as ones giving glory to God by vindicating divine justice (Ezek.
 6:8-10)!
 Furthermore, because the Evil Figs were deceiving the Good Figs, Ezekiel was moved to prophesy of the progressive and eventually dismantled status of Covenantal Idealism and Unconditional Eternal Security, the erroneous faith of the Evil Figs. This would, in turn, redirect the eyes of the Good Figs away from the Evil Figs. This would, at last, turn their gaze upon the God of Israel!
 This was their only hope.

-The precise determination of an All Israelite Manhunt would go unnoticed by those who have not been made to marvel at the difficulty (the ) of God dwelling among redeemed man in peace.
-When whereby this friendship is secured are unlearned and unknown, the acts of divine enmity as a result of Church Impurity seem insignificant.
-Hence, of the Major and Minor Prophets appear uncalculated, repetitive, and general.
-God defined justice by Law in , the Church.
+The precise determination of an All Israelite Manhunt would go unnoticed by those who have not been made to marvel at the difficulty (the generational controversy) of God dwelling among redeemed man in peace.
+When the rules whereby this friendship is secured are unlearned and unknown, the acts of divine enmity as a result of Church Impurity seem insignificant.
+Hence, the prophetic denouncements of the Major and Minor Prophets appear uncalculated, repetitive, and general.
+God defined justice by Law in the dominion of His Kingdom, the Church.
 Thereby, through the Law, we see that excommunication was an insufficient punishment for sinners in the Church (the Israelite Nation).
-According to God’s judgment this and within God’s domain of rule .
-In ideal scenarios where the Law was upheld, God always did and always would hunt down everyone who was .
+According to God’s judgment this deserved death and within God’s domain of rule this judgment was inescapable.
+In ideal scenarios where the Law was upheld, God always did and always would hunt down everyone who was worthy of death.
 Therefore, to no surprise, God hunted every Israelite Backslider outside the borders of Israel during the Tribulation Period.